Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

 }
 ```

-Ideally, a prior shouldn't depend on any data, but the form of a model matrix actually does depend on the type of the data we use.
-Numerical data will be represented as a single column in the model matrix, but factors are handled as a binary vector for each level in a formula, so we do need to know about what kind of data we are going to need.
-We could have added `n` as a parameter here, and made the function independent of any data, but I chose to include a data frame as another solution.
+Ideally, a prior shouldn't depend on any data, but the form of a model matrix does depend on the type of the data we use.
+Numerical data will be represented as a single column in the model matrix, but factors are handled as a binary vector for each level in a formula, so we do need to know what kind of data we are going to need.
+We could have added `n` as a parameter here and made the function independent of any data, but I chose to include a data frame as another solution.
 We don't use the actual data, though, we just use it to get the number of columns in the model frame.

 The function for fitting the data changes less, though.
 It just uses the `model.matrix` function to construct the model matrix instead of the explicit construction we did earlier: